< Back

 Arezzo.
 Pieve di Santa Maria.

 **Polyptych.
-Wood, 296 x 306.
+Wood, 298 x 309.

 This great polyptych, commissioned by the Ghibelline Bishop of Arezzo, Guido Tarlati, is Pietro Lorenzetti’s earliest documented work.
 The contract, signed on 17 April 1320, still survives.
 Local citizens made donations towards the cost, which continued until January 1324.
 The polyptych contains twenty panels, with glowing gold grounds.
 The lowest course shows the Virgin and Child in a patterned white gown lined with ermine (centre, more than life size), St John the Evangelist and St Donatus (left) and the Baptist and St Matthew (right).
 St John the Evangelist and St Matthew hold large leather-bound books with gold-tooled foliate designs.
 Above the centre panel is the Annunciation (in which rays issuing from the hand of God enter the Virgin's room through a window) and above that, in a pinnacle, the Assumption of the Virgin (with the Virgin seated in a mandorla of seraphim).
 In the second tier are four panels depicting pairs of half-length saints, about half life-size.
-(The saints depicted here do not appear always to match the inscriptions beneath the panels.)
+(The saints depicted here do not appear always to match the inscriptions beneath the panels.
+'Paul' and 'Augustine' are the most doubtful matches.)
 St Luke, the bearded saint to the left of the Annunciation, may be a portrait of the artist.
 The four side pinnacles depict female saints with the instruments of their martyrdom: Reparata (with sword), Catherine (with wheel), Ursula (with arrow) and Agatha (with pliers).
 Signed on the lower frame; another inscription (Petrus me fecit) was discovered on St Reparata’s sword during a restoration in 1979.

-The predella, mentioned by Vasari (who was himself responsible for removing the polyptych from the high altar), is lost, as are the frescoes of the Life of the Virgin in the apse of the church.
+The polyptych is incomplete.
+It had a predella, which was described by Vasari (who was himself responsible for removing the polyptych from the high altar) as having ' many small figures ... all truly beautiful and executed in a very good manner'.
+Also lost are the pilasters at the sides of the frame (each of which is thought to have had six painted figures of saints).
 Despite being dismantled and relocated several times, the remainder of the polyptych is largely intact and in tolerably good condition.
-There was a major restoration after an act of vandalism in 1976, when the backs of some panels were badly burnt.
+There was a major restoration after an act of vandalism in 1976, when the backs of some panels were badly burnt by candles.
 The early twentieth-century frame was discarded and parts of the supporting wooden structure were replaced.
 A thorough new restoration was started in 2014 and completed in 2020.
+An adjustment was made to the framing.
+The main panels, which had previously been displayed without any space between them, are now separated by gilded strips of new wood.
+The new strips mimic the slender dividing columns of the original framing and have returned the polyptych to its original width.
+The polyptych, which (apart from restorations) had never previously left the church, was (controversially) dismantled and flown to New York for the exhibition Siena: The Rise of Painting 1300-50 held at the Metropolitan Museum from October 2024 to January 2025.

 Assisi.
 San Francesco.
 Lower Church.